 • Former Rev. van Dijkschool Dinxperlo

-Would you like to see a visual quality plan?
-Please send an e-mail to gemeente@aalten.nl.
+Would you like to view an image quality plan?
+Please send an email to gemeente@aalten.nl.

 Excess regulation

-The municipality of Aalten has the possibility to intervene if structures are in serious conflict with reasonable requirements of prosperity.
-This applies to both licenced and unlicensed buildings.
-If this is the case, there is an 'excess'.
-Often this relates to the improper execution of buildings with a disturbing effect on the environment through poor use of materials, strongly deviating or contrasting use of color or excessively conspicuous or ineffective advertising, etc.
+The municipality of Aalten has the option to intervene if buildings seriously violate reasonable aesthetic requirements.
+This applies to both buildings that require a permit and those that do not.
+If this is the case, it is considered an 'excess'.
+This often relates to the poor execution of construction projects that have a disruptive effect on the environment due to the use of poor materials, highly unusual or contrasting colors, or overly conspicuous or ineffective advertising, etc.

 Pursuant to Article 13 of the Housing Act, mayor and aldermen may write to the owner, or the person authorized on other grounds, of an already existing structure to rectify the conflicting situation.